iloneczka/Praktyczny_python_M05/README.md

 - Extend the program to scrape data from different types of websites.

 ## Inspirations and Acknowledgments
-This program was developed as part of a practical Python course.
+This program was developed as part of a 'Practical Python' course.
 Thanks for the inspiring material and support!